-Through the Eligible customer regulations, power Generating companies (Gencos) with uncontracted capacity can access unserved and underserved customers to gain financial liquidity in the industry.
+Through the Eligible customer regulations, power Generating companies (Gencos) with uncontracted capacity can access unserved and underserved customers to gain financial liquidity of the industry.

 This will serve as a win-win for all parties as the GENCOS will have their uncontracted power wheeled to willing high-end users who will pay higher rates than what the power Distribution Companies (DISCOS) charge for constant and reliable power supply from the GENCOS.